 \subsection{Pre-batch Negatives}

-The in-batch negatives are highly effective and they usually benefit from a large batch size~\citep{karpukhin2020dense}.
-However, batch sizes are bounded by GPU memory and it is challenging to further increase them.
-In this section, we propose a novel negative sampling method called \ti{pre-batch negatives}, which can effectively utilize the representations from the preceding $C$ mini-batches.
-In each iteration, we maintain a FIFO queue of $C$ mini-batches to cache phrase representations ($\mf{G}^{\text{start}}$, $\mf{G}^{\text{end}}$).
-The cached phrase representations are then used as negative samples for the next iteration, providing $B \times C$ additional negative samples in total.
-This approach is inspired by the momentum contrast idea recently proposed in unsupervised visual representation learning~\cite{he2020momentum}.
-However, our approach differs from theirs in that we have independent encoders for phrases and questions and back-propagate to both during training, without a momentum update.\footnote{In their approach, the query and key encoders are shared.
-Only the query encoder is back-propagated and the key encoder is updated as a moving average.
-Interested readers are referred to their paper for details.}
+The in-batch negatives usually benefit from a large batch size~\citep{karpukhin2020dense}.
+However, it is challenging to further increase batch sizes, as they are bounded by the size of GPU memory.
+Next, we propose a novel negative sampling method called \ti{pre-batch negatives}, which can effectively utilize the representations from the preceding $C$ mini-batches (Figure~\ref{fig:batchneg} (b)).
+In each iteration, we maintain a FIFO queue of $C$ mini-batches to cache phrase representations $\mf{G}^{\text{start}}$ and $\mf{G}^{\text{end}}$.
+The cached phrase representations are then used as negative samples for the next iteration, providing $B \times C$ additional negative samples in total.\footnote{This approach is inspired by the momentum contrast idea proposed in unsupervised visual representation learning~\cite{he2020momentum}.
+Contrary to their approach, we have separate encoders for phrases and questions and back-propagate to both during training without a momentum update.}

-These pre-batch negatives are used together with in-batch negatives and the training loss is the same as Equation~\eqref{eqn:inbatch}, except that the gradients are \ti{not} back-propagated to the cached pre-batch negatives.
-In practice, we found that pre-batch negatives work well, once the phrase encoder is warmed up with in-batch negatives.
-After the warm-up stage, we simply shift from in-batch negatives ($B - 1$ negatives) to in-batch and pre-batch negatives (hence a total number of $B \times C + B - 1$ negatives).
-For simplicity, we use $\mathcal{L}_\text{neg}$ to denote both in-batch negatives and pre-batch negatives during training.
-Since we do not retain the computational graph for forward and backward propagation, the memory consumption of pre-batch negatives is much more manageable while allowing increasing the number of negative samples.
-Empirically, we found that using a large number of pre-batch negatives does not always help since the phrase representations can get easily outdated.
+These pre-batch negatives are used together with in-batch negatives and the training loss is the same as Eq.~\eqref{eqn:inbatch}, except that the gradients are \ti{not} back-propagated to the cached pre-batch negatives.
+After warming up the model with in-batch negatives, we simply shift from in-batch negatives ($B - 1$ negatives) to in-batch and pre-batch negatives (hence a total number of $B \times C + B - 1$ negatives).
+For simplicity, we use $\mathcal{L}_\text{neg}$ to denote the loss for both in-batch negatives and pre-batch negatives.
+Since we do not retain the computational graph for pre-batch negatives, the memory consumption of pre-batch negatives is much more manageable while allowing an increase in the number of negative samples.